ResMas360/DevOps_WebApp_workshop/README.md

 Jenkins is a powerful CI/CD orchestration tool that allows us to build pipelines that test our apps and builds them.

 In this workshop, you will build a meme website.
-This site will evolve from showing static images to a random image.
-The application needs to change the image displayed everytime a user logs into the site.
+This site will only be deployed to its container when all test pass.

 The application architecture uses [Jenkins](https://jenkins.io/), [docker](https://www.docker.com/), [ansible](https://www.ansible.com/) and [vagrant](https://www.vagrantup.com/).
 You will build the needed infrastructure that hosts our project website.
 The  configuration will be done through roles while the apps will be hosted on containers.